A-damW/A-damW/README.md

-### Hi there, I am so excited to live in what I think is one of the most interesting times in history
+### Hi there, I am so excited to live in what I think is one of the most interesting times in history!
-!

 <!--
 **A-damW/A-damW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.